aquach/poe-css/README.md

 ## Prerequisites

 Ruby >= 2.4 is necessary to install the command line tool.
 If you have that, just run `gem install poe-css` and then `poe-css <input file>`.
+If you don't want to use this, you can paste your PoE CSS file into http://alexqua.ch/poe-css/.

 ## Running the tests